jaswanthchowdary99/live-skills-track/GritAnGrowth.md

 - Internal Locus of Control is believing in one's ability to control life through actions.
 The key point is empowerment.

 ## How to Build a Growth Mindset Key Points:
+- Learn from mistakes
+- seek feedback
-- Learn from mistakes, seek feedback, engage in continuous learning, and contribute to open-source projects.
+- engage in continuous learning
+- Contribute to open-source projects.

 ## Ideas to Build Growth Mindset:
 - Embrace rejection, learn from others' failures, take calculated risks, and actively seek challenges in coding.